sourcegraph/handbook/content/departments/engineering/dev/tools/grpc_cs_enablement.md

 It's a way for different parts of a system, which could be located on different machines, to talk to each other and perform tasks.

-Imagine being able to “press a button in one” application to get information or perform an action in another application located somewhere else; that's the essence of an [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).
+Imagine being able to “press a button” in one application to perform an action in another application located somewhere else; that's the essence of an [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).

 Here is a pseudo-code example of what an [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) can look like: